mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 >
 >**The only way for the organization to succeed is if the team is getting better.
 And that's your job: to build great teams.**

-When I started TinyPilot, I felt like my job as manager was to ensure that my employees could focus on the job they were hired to do.
-My job was to cover all the gaps between roles so that my employees could do exactly their jobs.
-And that's true to a degree, but it doesn't leave room for growth.
-I realized that some of the work I was protecting my employees from was work that would allow them to grow in their roles.
+When I started TinyPilot, I thought that good management meant protecting my employees from anything outside of their job description.
+If I prpeared work for them so that they can focus on their narrow role, then they'd be happy and focused.

-The best example of this is how TinyPilot changed its approach to customer support.
-For most of the year, I was TinyPilot's only customer support rep. It was one of those jobs that felt like it was in a gap between what anyone else on my team could do.
-The developers couldn't do it because they don't have insight into questions about packages going missing or delivery times.
-My fulfillment staff couldn't do it because they didn't have the technical background to troubleshoot software problems.
+Over time, I realized that my strictness about roles left no room for growth.
+People want to learn and grow in their careers, and if I'm limiting them from doing anything but their original job, then I'm hindering that growth.

-In October, Eric, a member of TinyPilot's fulfillment staff said he was interested in more hours.
-Wee decided to try sharing responsibility for customer support.
-Eric could handle the non-technical issues like tracking down stuck packages or handling special requests from customers.
-If he got a technical question, he could look for answers in our documentation or help forums.
-If that didn't work, he could escalate to me.
+I saw the benefit of giving employees room to grow most starkly in customer support.
+For most of the year, I was TinyPilot's only customer support rep. In October, Eric, a member of TinyPilot's fulfillment staff said he was interested in more hours, so I suggested he share customer support with me.
+It was something I'd considered before, but I didn't know how it would work, as many of the support requests we get are technical questions, and Eric didn't have the background to answer them.

-As soon as we started this system, I realized I should have done it earlier.
-Eric taking over customer support freed up hours of my time every week.
+As soon as Eric and I started sharing customer support, I realized we should have done it earlier.
+I overestimated the difficulty of our customers' technical questions.
+Most of them are repeat questions, so we made an internal playbook for common questions.
+When a solution wasn't in our playbooks, email archives, or public help forums, Eric just escalated to me.
+Now, Eric handles about 70% of customer support emails.

-Now, Eric handles about 70% of customer service emails on his own.
-He was initially unsure if he'd enjoy customer service, but he found that customer support made him enjoy his job more.
+Eric was initially unsure if he'd enjoy customer service, but he found that customer support made him enjoy his job more.
 He feels invested in the business by talking to our customers.
 And the role gives him more insight into the bigger picture of how his work benefits our customers.

+Eric's growth into customer support freed up several hours per week for me as the founder.
 Remember my big insight that TinyPilot should offer only a single product?
 That happened the same month that Eric started sharing customer support with me, and it's no coincidence.
 Letting go of that task gave me space to re-evaluate the website and experiment with changes, and it paid off massively.

 ## Grading last year's goals